Are SMSFs covered by the government guarantee?

 - Payment of benefits only permitted when a member reaches “preservation age” – early withdrawal will attract income taxes

-When it comes to choosing between freedom of investment versus government protection and cheaper insurance, your choice will be governed by your own needs and personal preferences.
+When choosing between freedom of investment versus government protection and cheaper insurance, your choice will be governed by your own needs and personal preferences.
 Take a look at some SMSF options here before deciding.